The QBS Masters of Science in Epidemiology

 Foundations of Biostatistics I

-- Satisfactory completion of up to 9 approved graduate level elective course
+- Satisfactory completion of 7 units of approved graduate level elective course

 - Completion of mandatory first year ethics course required of all first year graduate students